-As of April 2016, FSRP has completed a total of six construction projects; one a proactive erosion repair in State Maintained Area ST008, and four all-weather access road repairs in RD 1500, RD 1600, RD 2063 and the Lower San Joaquin Levee District.
-The total cost of these projects was approximately \$5.5 million, which includes \$705,000 in local cost share.
-Additionally, FSRP has committed approximately \$34.6 million for all-weather access road improvements and levee repair projects to rural portions of the SPFC.
-This amount includes approximately \$3.5 million in local-share contributions.
-These committed projects are in various stages of permitting/ design/construction.
-Projects supported with these funds include eight all-weather levee access road repair projects, seven critical erosion repair projects and one control structure repair project.
+As of May 2016, FSRP has completed a total of six construction projects; one a proactive erosion repair in State Maintained Area ST008, and four all-weather access road repairs in RD 1500, RD 1600, RD 2063 and the Lower San Joaquin Levee District (75 miles total).
+The total cost of these projects was approximately \$5.4 million, which includes \$700,000 in local cost share.
+Additionally, FSRP has committed approximately \$38.5 million for all-weather access road improvements and levee repair projects to rural portions of the SPFC.
+This amount includes approximately \$4 million in local-share contributions.
+These committed projects are in various stages of permitting/design/construction.
+Projects supported with these funds include nine all-weather levee access road repair projects (64 miles total), seven critical erosion repair projects (total length of 8,500 lf) and one control structure repair project.
 FMO staff continues to develop work agreements to commit additional FSRP funding for these types of rural levee repair projects.